Panasonic SC-HTB8 soundbar review

 If you want to mount it on the wall, firstly pick a side for cables as it’ll look messy if you have cables running down both sides.
 Second slide the Multi-Angle switch to “Wall Mount”.
 The third and final step is to measure and drill two holes, then rest the unit on top of these screws.

-Given its limited options, the Panasonic SC-HTB8 is still a vast improvement over the basic TV speakers.
+Given its limited options, the Panasonic SC-HTB8 is still an easy way to improve your TV sound.
 It has a good and balanced overall frequency response with a punchy low-end.
 The two modes provide some further refinement.

 While 80 watts is on the small size when compared to other soundbars, it still offers plenty of volume regardless of whether you’re listening to music or watching TV.